braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/create.md

 ![][2]

-Note that grey text can not be edited as they are part of the approved WhatsApp template.
-If you would like to make updates to the grey text, you must edit your template and get it reapproved.
+Note that disabled text fields (highlighted gray) cannot be edited as they are part of the approved WhatsApp template.
+If you would like to make updates to the disabled text, you must edit your template and get it reapproved.

 {% alert tip %}
 {% raw %}